osu-iar/tableau-api-examples/python-update-connection-credentials/README.md

 {% warning %}

-Due to limitations of Tableau Server, you cannot update the credentials of a given connection **unless the authenticated user owns the item**.
+**Warning:** Due to limitations of Tableau Server, you cannot update the credentials of a given connection **unless the authenticated user owns the item**.
 Even if the authenticated user has admin rights to the resources, attempting to update the resource will result in a failure.

 {% endwarning %}